What Is Smallpox?

 - Children less than 12 months old

-- People with eczema or who have had a history of eczema or other skin conditions
+- People with eczema or certain other skin conditions

-- People with heart disease, heart conditions, multiple risk factors for heart disease, or stroke -like symptoms
+- People with heart conditions, a high risk for heart disease, or stroke -like symptoms

 Talk to your doctor to find out if the vaccine is safe for you.